Hawaii activists get ready for start of work on telescope

 Groups of activists sang and prayed at the base of the mountain on Sunday afternoon.
 They declared the area, which is well off the highway at the intersection of the mountain’s access road, a place of refuge and safety.

-“This is Hawaiian homelands,” said Kealoha Pisciotta, one of the protest leaders.
+“This is Hawaiian homelands,” Kealoha Pisciotta, one of the protest leaders, said.
 “We’re clearly out of their way, we’re not obstructing anything, everyone is in ceremony.”

 The project already has been delayed by years of legal battles and demonstrations, drawing attention from the likes of “Aquaman” actor Jason Momoa, who has Native Hawaiian ancestry and has voiced opposition to the telescope.

 Scientists selected Mauna Kea in 2009 after a five-year, worldwide search for the ideal site.

 Protests disrupted a groundbreaking and Hawaiian blessing ceremony at the site in 2014.
 After that, the demonstrations intensified.

 Construction stopped in April 2015 after protesters were arrested for blocking the work.
 A second attempt to restart construction a few months later ended with more arrests and crews pulling back.

 But Hawaii’s Supreme Court has ruled the construction is legal, permits are in place, and the state has given the company behind the telescope a green light to resume its efforts.
 The company is made up of a group of universities in California and Canada, with partners from China, India and Japan.